 See the overview for comparison with other customization options.

 If you are new to extending KBC with your own code, you might want to start by creating a simple Custom Science extension first.
-Any Custom Science extension can be very easily converted to a Docker extension.
+Any Custom Science extension can be easily converted to a Docker extension.

 As a developer, implement the application logic in an arbitrary language and store it in a git repository.